devowlio/wp-react-starter/README.md

 **Note:** Using the WP REST API v2 is essential for high quality plugins, please avoid using `admin-ajax.php`.

+## JavaScript state management
+The starter plugin uses the following packages to provide a easy-to use **Model Driven State Management**:

+* [**mobx@4**](https://github.com/mobxjs/mobx): This dependency is needed for mobx-state-tree to work.
+It uses Version 4 because v5 is for browsers with Proxies supported.
+Not all browsers (e. g.
+IE) does not support this kind of functionality.
+* [**mobx-state-tree**](https://github.com/mobxjs/mobx-state-tree): The model driven state management built on top of mobx.
+* [**mobx-react**](https://github.com/mobxjs/mobx-react): Easily create bindings for your React components for your models

 ## Localization
 The boilerplate comes with an automatically created `languages/gyour-plugin-name.pot` file.
 If you are familar with the [``__()``](https://developer.wordpress.org/reference/functions/__/) translation functions you can use the constant `YOURCONSTANTPREFIX_TD` (see [Available constants](#available-constants)) as the `$domain` parameter.